-Textbook: Connect Plus Chemistry with LearnSmart and eBook - Chemistry: The Molecular Nature of Matter and Change, 7th Edition, Silberberg, McGraw-Hill Publishers - \$113.50 (ISBN-13 9781259224713 - available at DU Bookstore or online).
-No paper text is required but you can buy a used copy of the 5th or 6th editions of the Silberberg text if you wish (The Connect Plus account is still required).
-Used copies cost about \$15 - 50 on Amazon.
-Online homework: You will be required to participate in LearnSmart modules and submit in- class problem sets via an online homework system called Connect.

-Calculator:An inexpensive calculator that has the capabilities for square roots, logarithms, and (exponential) scientific notation operations.
-The calculator will be used for homework, guizzes, and exams.
+Textbook: Chemistry: The Molecular Nature of Matter and Change, 6th Edition, Silberberg, McGraw-Hill Publishers. (available at DU Bookstore).
+It is also required that you purchase a Connect Plus account.
+This is included with the text at the DU Bookstore.
+Online homework: You will be required to participate in LearnSmart modules and submit problem sets via an online homework system called Connect.
+The cost of this access is included in your textbook (If you purchase from the bookstore).
+Instructions for enrolling in Connect are given on Blackboard.
+Calculator: An inexpensive calculator that has the capabilities for square roots, logarithms, and (exponential) scientific notation operations.
+The calculator will be used for homework, quizzes, and exams.

 READINGS AND LEARN SMART ASSIGNMENTS.
-Assigned reading should be completed prior to class.
-The adaptive learning software LearnSmart will be used to reinforce the concepts from the book and online lectures.
-There will be a LearnSmart assignment due before each class (links on Canvas and Connect).
+Assigned reading should be completed prior to lecture.
+The adaptive learning software LearnSmart will be used to reinforce the concepts from the book.
+There will be a LearnSmart assignment due before each lecture (links on Blackboard).
 The length and content of each assignment will vary between students depending on their understanding of the material.
-The more closely you read the material and view the recorded lectures, the less time you are likely to spend on these assignments.
+The more closely you read the material, the less time you are likely to spend on these assignments.
 LearnSmart assignments (6.25 points each) will not be graded based on right/wrong answers but on completion.
 Students are strongly encouraged to spend extra time using the features in the LearnSmart interface to study.